 - Plastic pipes can be glued together which is quicker than welding and reduces installation costs.

 The most common types of plastic pipes available are polyvinyl chloride (PVC) and chlorinated polyvinyl chloride (CPVC).
-PVC and CPVC pipes are commonly used for plumbing applications.
+PVC and CPVC pipes are commonly in use for plumbing applications.
 They should not be used for high-pressure systems.

 Another source of good materials for piping is acrylonitrile butadiene styrene (ABS), polyethylene (PE), and high-density polyethylene.